 All Harris Teeter milk comes from cows not treated with rbst/rBGH.
 We encourage shoppers to try our Harris Teeter Organic Milk and we sell Organic Valley milk, as well.
 Harris Teeter requires its milk suppliers to undertake an animal welfare evaluation, such as the National Milk Producer Federation’s FARM program.
 We discourage dehorning of cattle.
 We encourage our suppliers to disbud their calves before two months of age (60 days) using a paste or analgesic, and we support farmers in developing successful programs for breeding polled, naturally hornless cows.
-Harris Teeter also discourages routine tail docking and has asked its primary milk suppliers for timelines to end routine tail docking.
+Harris Teeter also discourages routine tail docking.

 Harris Teeter Rancher® beef and Harris Teeter Reserve® Angus beef are supplied by producers using a third-party monitoring system throughout the production process which ensures compliance with the North American Meat Institute’s (NAMI) animal welfare audit system, written by Dr. Grandin.
 The NAMI system prioritizes animal welfare during handling to produce quality products and maintain respect for animal well-being.